pureprofile/puresdk/README.md

 "*" (for latest), x.x.x, >x.x.x, ^x.x.x etc semantic version.
 For development, in order to always have the latest version (either alpha or stable) please use ">x.y.z-alpha" semantic version.
 The npm repository is "puresdk".
 If you are working with npm you just need to require / import the library into your code.
-If your're loading the library in a script tag from CDN the library is exposed to window.PURESDK namespace.
+If you're loading the library in a script tag from CDN the library is exposed to window.PURESDK namespace.

 # Features
-## Initialise the library
+## Initialize the library
-First thing you should do is to initialise the library.
-This step is mandatory when useing the library.
+First thing you should do is to initialize the library.
+This step is mandatory when using the library.
-In order to initialise the library use the "init" function exposed by it.
+In order to initialize the library use the "init" function exposed by it.

 ### Commonjs version example:
 <pre lang="javascript"><code>